namor5772/GPS/README.md

 The third screen just displays speed over ground (SOG) in km/h.
 It uses a larger font and display only to the nearest km/h, ie. no decimals.
 This screen is intended as a vehicle speedometer.

+There are 5 modules in this build:
+The Arduino MEGA 2560 microcontroller module

 ## List of parts

 ### Core Components